digst/cloud/design.md

 #### System Administration
-Existing SIT SysAdm tools are chosen for the support of the operation of an environment dominated by Windows OS.
-However the GovCloud will be based on Linux and employees are not expected to operate in both environments [DENNE HER FORSTÅR JEG IKKE].
-Furthermore the 24/7 operation might require employees to work from home or on the road.
+Operating the platform 24/7 might require employees to work from home or on the road.

-**[SysAdm tooling]** GovCloud operators choose tools suitable for automation and remote management based on individual experiences.
+**[SysAdm tooling]** Operators at the Platform Provider choose tools suitable for automation and remote management based on individual experiences.

 Since the efficiency and comfortableness of platform operators have a huge impact on service levels and quality of solutions, the choice of tools must also take into account individual preferences.